DorianW/inbwpemb/README.md

 Here is a short list of possible improvements:

-- For simplicity a default comment / post is initialized in the state, a function to create the first comment / post should be implemented
 - Implement more standalone components like icon buttons to reduce the redundancy
 - Add more tests for components, reducers etc.
 - Improve UI/UX by adding more attributes on the `CommentType` like `created_date`, `likes` or sorting by created date